pendo-io/pendo-mobile-sdk/ios-integration/native-ios.md

     </details>

 ## Step 3.
-Start a New Session to Track a Visitor and to Display Guides
+Start a new session to track a visitor and to display guides

 To begin tracking a visitor's analytics and display guides call the `startSession` API.
 The call to the `startSession` API can be conducted immediately after calling the `setup` API or anywhere else in the code, such as completing the log in process of your app.
 To begin a session for an anonymous visitor, pass ```nil``` as the visitor id.
 You can call the `startSession` API more than once and transition from an anonymous session to an identified session (or even switch between multiple identified sessions).